Willy-WeiPengchen/AIGEA-GlassBox-Evidence-Argument/README.md

 2. All source‑code implementation rights shall comply solely with the terms of the Apache 2.0 License.

 ---
+## 🚫 Infringement Filing Prohibition
+No individual or organization may independently apply for national, provincial, ministerial or other government-funded science and technology projects based on the theoretical system or patented technologies of AIGEA without explicit written authorization from the inventor.
+Any such unauthorized application shall be deemed plagiarism and intellectual property infringement.

 ## 🤝 Ecosystem Cooperation
 **Actively promote** the co-construction of a long-term, benign, circular development ecosystem with mainstream domestic and international AI infrastructure providers including Huawei, ByteDance, DeepSeek, Alibaba, Baidu, Tencent, OpenAI, Gemini, and other industry players, and are committed to building a transparent, trustworthy, controllable, and inclusive global AI underlying paradigm.